-Dr. Sharon L. Walker, PhD, is Dean of Drexel’s College of Engineering and Distinguished Professor in the Department of Civil, Architectural and Environmental Engineering, and Executive Director of ELATES at Drexel.
+Sharon L. Walker, PhD, is Dean of Drexel’s College of Engineering and Distinguished Professor in the Department of Civil, Architectural and Environmental Engineering, and Executive Director of ELATES at Drexel.
 She also holds courtesy faculty appointments as professor of Chemical and Biological Engineering, as well as Distinguished Professor in the Department of Biodiversity, Earth and Environmental Science in the College of Arts and Sciences.
 Walker is also vice chair of the Engineering Deans Council of the American Society for Engineering Education (ASEE).
 A Yale University-trained water quality systems expert focusing on the fate and transport of bacteria and nanoparticles in water, Walker is also a fellow in the Association of Environmental Engineering and Science Professors (AEESP) and in the American Association for the Advancement of Science (AAAS).

 Prior to joining Drexel Engineering, Walker served as Interim Dean at the Marlan and Rosemary Bourns College of Engineering at the University of California, Riverside (UCR), where she was John Babbage Chair in Environmental Engineering and professor in the Department of Chemical and Environmental Engineering; she was also an associated faculty member in the Department of Bioengineering.
 During her tenure at UCR, Walker was previously Associate Dean of the Graduate Division at UCR, and Associate Dean for Student Academic Affairs, and she served as a faculty advisor to the UCR Alpha Beta chapter of Tau Beta Pi and the Society of Women Engineers UCR chapter.
 She was awarded the 2008 Woman of Distinction Award by the Girl Scouts of San Gorgonio Council for her outreach efforts in STEM education as well as the 2011 Chancellor's Award for mentoring undergraduates in research.